-KLARA, a chamber opera in four Haikus exploring artificial intelligence and what it means to be human.
+KLARA is a chamber dance-opera in four Haikus for two pianos and soprano, exploring what it means to be human through the lens of artificial intelligence.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.